vadinnah/Algorithms/README.md

 ***Property:*** DFS provides information about the structure of the graph, which is elaborated in the subsequent properties

 ***Property:*** The discovery and finish times are parenthetical operations.
+(That is the whole idea of DFS: a node's children must be completely explored before exploration of the node can be completed.)
 That means for any vertices u and v, exactly one of the following three conditions are true
 * the intervals [d[u],f[u]] and [d[v],f[v]] are disjoint.
 Neither is a descendant of the other in the depth-first forest.
 (Put another way, neither was discovered when explopring the other)
 * Interval [d[u],f[u]] contains inteveral [d[v],f[v]], which means u is an ancestor of v.
 (Put another way, v was discovered while exploring u)
 * * Interval [d[v],f[v]] contains inteveral [d[u],f[u]], which means u is a descendant of v.
 (Put another way, u was discovered while exploring v)